microsoftgraph/msgraph-sdk-powershell/src/Education/v1.0/docs/Microsoft.Graph.Education.md

 ### [Remove-MgEducationMeAssignmentCategoryByRef](Remove-MgEducationMeAssignmentCategoryByRef.md)
 Remove an educationCategory from an educationAssignment.
 Only teachers can perform this operation.
+This API is available in the following national cloud deployments.

 ### [Remove-MgEducationMeAssignmentResource](Remove-MgEducationMeAssignmentResource.md)
 Delete a specific educationAssignmentResource attached to an assignment.
 In general, only teachers in the class can remove a resource.
-However, teachers cannot remove resources marked as 'distributeToStudents', after the assignment has been published to students.
+However, teachers can't remove resources marked as 'distributeToStudents', after the assignment has been published to students.
+This API is available in the following national cloud deployments.

 ### [Remove-MgEducationMeAssignmentRubric](Remove-MgEducationMeAssignmentRubric.md)
 Remove an educationRubric from an educationAssignment.
-This method does not delete the rubric itself and can only be performed by teachers.
+This method doesn't delete the rubric itself and can only be performed by teachers.
+This API is available in the following national cloud deployments.

 ### [Remove-MgEducationMeAssignmentRubricByRef](Remove-MgEducationMeAssignmentRubricByRef.md)
 Remove an educationRubric from an educationAssignment.
-This method does not delete the rubric itself and can only be performed by teachers.
+This method doesn't delete the rubric itself and can only be performed by teachers.
+This API is available in the following national cloud deployments.

 ### [Remove-MgEducationMeAssignmentSubmission](Remove-MgEducationMeAssignmentSubmission.md)
 Delete navigation property submissions for education